akayi07/oldBlog/about.md

 ## Skills
 - Experienced in HTML, CSS,JavaScrpt，Vue，layui
-- I have learned Python, C, JavaSE, MySQL, jQuery, PHP and software testing through reading and Internet but I have no work experience in those areas.
+- I have learned Python, C, JavaSE, MySQL, jQuery, PHP and software testing through reading and Internet, but I have no work experience in those areas.